marcobalestra/jscms/README.md

 * A server with some operating system (this excludes Windows)
 * Apache  2.x web server (possibly ≥ 2.4)
 * Apache modules: `auth_basic`, `rewrite`, `include`, `dav`, `dav_fs`
+* It’s strongly suggested to use Apache module `deflate`

 Virtual site configuration will look like: